karate/svn_curse/README.md

 ## svn-curse
-This is a prood-of-concept cli svn client with ncurses, written in python.
+This is a proof-of-concept cli svn client with ncurses, written in python.

 I'm a python amateur.